FDio/csit/docs/vpp-device.rst

-- **2-Container Topology**: Consisting of one Docker container acting as SUT (System Under Test) and one Docker container as TG (Traffic Generator), both connected in ring topology via physical NIC crossconnecting.
+- **2-Container Topology**: Consisting of one Docker container acting as SUT (System Under Test) and one Docker container as TG (Traffic Generator), both connected in ring topology via physical NIC cross-connecting.

 Current FD.io production testbeds are built with servers based on one processor generation of Intel Xeons: Skylake (Platinum 8180).
 Testbeds built